windsurfer1122/Accessing-PS3-Files-from-OFW-via-A-PS3-Backup/Accessing PS3 Files from OFW via A PS3 Backup.md

     * Go back to its main page via `L2` or through its bookmark via `Select`.
   * Exit Browser via `Triangle > Exit > Yes`.

-### PS3: Dump IDPS, OpenPSID and Lowest Possible Firmware Version
+### PS3: Dump IDPS and Lowest Possible Firmware Version
+* **Note:** The IDPS will never change for a console, even when restoring ("formatting") the PS3.
+    Therefore it can also be used for any older backup of that console.
+* Log into the PS3 with the dummy user.
+* Dump IDPS with Internet Browser.
+  * Start `Network > Internet Browser`.
+* **Note:** These steps are for [bguerville][25]'s PlayStation 3 Toolset.
+  * Tested successfully: PS3 Toolset v1.0.22/Flash Memory Manager v1.2.2 with OFW 4.86
+  * Inside Internet Browser:
+    * Go to `PS3 Toolset` through its bookmark via `Select`.
+    * Wait for exploit initialization (beeps).
+    * Go to button `Flash Memory Manager`.
+    * Write the IDPS and minimum firmware version information into a text file for the related console, e.g. \03-nnnnnnnn-nnnnnnn-CExxxxxxx\information.txt.
+    * Exit Browser via `Triangle > Exit > Yes`.
+    * Open the hex editor and enter the IDPS data into a new file, save the binary file as `idps.bin`, e.g. \03-nnnnnnnn-nnnnnnn-CExxxxxxx\idps.bin.
+* **Note:** These steps are for [PS3Xploit][6]'s dumpers.
   * Tested successfully: dumper 3.02 with HFW 4.85 and 4.84, dumper 3.01 with HFW 4.84
   * Connect USB HDD/stick to the PS3.
   * Make sure USB HDD/stick is connected to the right (most inner) USB port of the PS3 (`/dev_usb000`).
-* Log into the PS3 with the dummy user.
-* Dump IDPS with Internet Browser.
-  * Start `Network > Internet Browser`.
+  * Inside Internet Browser:
     * Go to `v3 HAN Tools > Extra Tools > IDPS/PSID/Minver Dump > Run This Tool Now` through its bookmark via `Select`.
     * Press button `Initialize MemDump` and wait for the exploit to be applied.
       If it fails, then close browser and start again.
     * Press button `Trigger MemDump`.
     * Exit Browser via `Triangle > Exit > Yes`.
   * Connect USB HDD/stick to the PC.
   * On the PC move the files `idps.bin`, `psid.bin` and `minver.bin` into the folder with the PS3 serial number.
     * Note: The IDPS will never change for a console, even when restoring ("formatting") the PS3.
       Therefore it can also be used for any older backup of that console.
   * Display `minver.bin` [as hex](#pc-install-necessary-tools).
 The bytes state the lowest possible firmware version for that PS3 console in [BCD][15].
     * Example: 00 02 00 57 means version 2.57
     * Write the lowest possible firmware version into the information text file for the related console, e.g. \03-nnnnnnnn-nnnnnnn-CExxxxxxx\information.txt.

 ### PS3: Dump Flash Memory
+* **Note:** This step is only possible when using [PS3Xploit][6]'s dumpers.
 * Tested successfully: dumper 2.02 with HFW 4.85 and 4.84, dumper 2.01 with HFW 4.84
 * Connect USB HDD/stick to the PS3.
 * Make sure USB HDD/stick is connected to the right (most inner) USB port of the PS3 (`/dev_usb000`).